rocky-linux/documentation/docs/labs/networking/lab8-samba.md

     ```
 #### To configure valid users in Samba configuration

-1. Use the sed utility to add a new valid users paranter to the share definition in the
-   Samba config file.
+1. Use the sed utility to add new valid user parameters to the share definition in the Samba config file.
 Type:
     ```bash
     sudo sed -i '/\[Shared\]/a valid users = @sambagroup' /etc/samba/smb.conf
     ```